magmarleisegang/async-breakfast/README.md

 # async-breakfast
-A dable in the .net async/await patern
+A dable in the .net async/await patern.
+Based on this [Microsoft article](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/concepts/async/)

 I put this together for a presentation.
 Here are my notes from the slides:
 ## Async/Await Pattern